NellyNelson21/fractol/README.md

 It compiles with Makefile

-After that just enter ./fractal <name of fractal> which can be mandelbrot, julia or burningship
+After that just enter ./fractal _name_ which is mandelbrot, julia or burningship

 # Project objective located in en.subject file